Common Issues While Implementing Zoho CRM

 Automate Daily Routine

 This tool is made to reduce your wastage of time in repetitive tasks involved in the sales process of your business.
 But sometimes we may ignore the chores which can be automated.
-For example, automate sending of an email asking your prospects a suitable time to call them whenever they fill your “contact us” form or you can create workflow rules in Zoho CRM which can automatically trigger specific actions on the fulfillment of some conditions.
+For example, automate sending of an email asking your prospects a suitable time to call them whenever they fill your “contact us” form or you can create workflow rules in Zoho implementation which can automatically trigger specific actions on the fulfillment of some conditions.

 Workflow rules in Zoho CRM